 Who needs landscaping insurance?

-- Tree and stump removal – If using chainsaws and trimmers is not dangerous enough, adding falling limbs and heights to the mix creates an even more dangerous workplace.
+- Tree and Stump Removal – If using chainsaws and trimmers isn’t dangerous enough, adding falling limbs and heights to the mix creates an even more dangerous workplace.

-- Hardscaping – When building patios and retaining walls you are required to lift heavy boulders and blocks and push around tons of dirt and stone.
-This can require more expensive equipment and bigger risk of lifting injury or falls.
+- Hardscaping – When building patios and retaining walls you’re required to lift heavy boulders and blocks and push around tons of dirt and stone.
+This can require more expensive equipment and a bigger risk of lifting injury or falls.

 - Excavation – Excavators use heavy equipment and dig and grade close to homes.
 This equipment can be very expensive and working near someone’s house can present additional risks if something goes wrong.

-- Irrigation contractors – If you install irrigation systems, you need specialized equipment and materials adding cost to your business.
-Additionally, you will be installing systems that run large quantities of water near a home, a break in the line you installed could quickly flood your customers yard and house.
+- Irrigation Contractors – If you install irrigation systems, you need specialized equipment and materials adding cost to your business.
+Additionally, you’ll be installing systems that run large quantities of water near a home, a break in the line you installed could quickly flood your customer’s yard and house.

 What types of insurance coverage should landscapers have?

-- Workers’ compensation – Workers’ comp coverage protects your employees if they are injured or become ill due to a work-related situation.
+- Workers’ Compensation – Workers’ compensation coverage protects your employees if they are injured or become ill due to a work-related situation.
 We all know how quickly medical costs can spiral out of control; this type of insurance will protect your business from crushing medical expenses.

-- Commercial property coverage – This type of policy protects your buildings against damage and your equipment against losses.
-Property insurance will help pay for repair or replacement of items if they are damaged or lost in a covered event.
-It is important to remember that commercial property coverage typically only covers your property at the listed business address, to cover equipment elsewhere, you will need another type of policy called inland marine coverage.
+- Commercial Property Coverage – This type of policy protects your buildings against damage and your equipment against losses.
+Property insurance will help pay for the repair or replacement of items if they are damaged or lost in a covered event.
+It’s important to remember that commercial property coverage typically only covers your property at the listed business address, to cover equipment elsewhere, you’ll need another type of policy called inland marine coverage.

-- Inland marine coverage – This strange sounding coverage has nothing to do with water.
-Inland marine coverage protects your equipment when it is in transit or on the jobsite.
-So, if you are in an accident on the way to a job or if someone steals a mower from the back of your truck, your inland marine policy will cover losses.
+- Inland Marine Coverage – This strange-sounding coverage has nothing to do with water.
+Inland marine coverage protects your equipment when it’s in transit or on the job site.
+So, if you’re in an accident on the way to a job or if someone steals a mower from the back of your truck, your inland marine policy will cover losses.

 How do I know what coverage I need?

 With so many different types of landscaping services and so many different policies available, the best way to get the right coverage – coverage tailored to your business – is to talk to a licensed independent insurance agent.
-Many factors affect the cost of insurance – location, payroll, revenue, property, scope of business, loss history, deductibles and more – an independent agent can work through each of these to find the right protection.
+Many factors affect the cost of insurance – location, payroll, revenue, property, the scope of the business, loss history, deductibles, and more – an independent agent can work through each of these to find the right protection.
 An independent agent normally works with several insurance companies to build a plan that fits your needs and your budget.
-If you are just starting out or if you have been in business for a while, your operation could benefit from an insurance review and the experience of an independent agent insurance agent.
+If you’re just starting out or if you’ve been in business for a while, your operation could benefit from an insurance review and the experience of an independent agent insurance agent.